kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/header-manipulation.md

 {{% /notice %}}

 {{% notice warning %}}
 Envoy's external processing filter is considered a work in progress and has an unknown security posture.
 Do not use this feature in production environments.
+For more information, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter#external-processing).
 {{% /notice %}}

 1. Before you begin, install [Gloo Edge Enterprise]({{% versioned_link_path fromRoot="/installation/enterprise/" %}}) in your cluster.